 Telling your child that “everything will be okay,” might actually confirm to your child that there is something to fear.
 While it’s hard to resist the instinct to reassure your child that everything will be okay, it might be best in the long run.

-Allow for expression, even if they can’t explain their worries.
+Do allow for expression, even if they can’t explain their worries.

 If your child has trouble talking about why they are nervous, there are other ways to start the conversation.
 Ask them to draw a picture or act out what they are afraid of with a doll, puppet, or stuffed animal.